davidgutierrezrubio/jmathanim/index.md

 JMathAnim is a library written in JAVA intended to simplify the process of doing mathematical animations.

 Current version is 0.8.0.
 Although with limited features, it can be used to create many, non too complex animations.
-If you use it and find a bug/missing feature, feel free to fill an issue at https://github.com/davidgutierrezrubio/jmathanim/issues
+If you use it and find a bug/missing feature, feel free to fill an issue [here](https://github.com/davidgutierrezrubio/jmathanim/issues).

-For any other question, you can contact me at davidgutierrezrubio@gmail.com
+For any other question, you can contact me at davidgutierrezrubio@gmail.com.

 ### Prerrequisites
 A machine with JDK installed